s3943811/HackingWithMacOS/README.md

 # Project 4: Text Parser :heavy_check_mark:
 A command line project that will analyses text input using the natural language library as well as the swift-argument-parses library.

-> Tackle the command line with Swift Package Manager and the NaturalLangugae Framework
+> Tackle the command line with Swift Package Manager and the NaturalLanguage Framework

 # Project 5: MultiMap :heavy_check_mark:
 An app that lets us search for and track multiple locations at the same time.